rainbow-mind-machine/rainbow-mind-machine/docs/installing.md

 See [`example_flocks/`](/example_flocks).

+## Bot Master Account

+It's good practice to create the Twitter application you'll be using to run your bot flock under a bot master account.

+Like your Twitter application, the bot master account can be used to run as many bot flocks as you would like, so you don't need to make it flock-specific.

+This account is also (obviously) not itself a bot, so you can use your personal twitter account as the bot master account.

-### Bot Flock Accounts
+## Bot Accounts

-This tool handles everything _but_ the creation of the bot accounts.
+This tool handles everything _but_ the creation of bot accounts.

 You _must_ have a Twitter account for each bot already created.

-No customization of the account is needed - rainbow mind machine can take care of setting profile, profile color, bio, and avatar information.
+No customization of the bot accounts is needed prior to using rainbow mind machine - rainbow mind machine can take care of setting profile, profile color, bio, and avatar information.

-### A Twitter App
+## A Twitter App

 You also need to create a Twitter application.
 You can use one application across all of your